 It’s that time of year again when Secret Santa promises to set the festive mood in workplaces across the country.
 While such merrymaking seems innocent enough, keeping within the spending limit can be a source of anxiety, according to recent media reports.
-What’s more, your choice of gift can lead to an office encounter that is funny, surprising or just plain awkward—and sometimes all three at once.
+What’s more, your choice of gift can lead to an office encounter that is funny, surprising, or just plain awkward—and sometimes all three at once.
 The rules are simple: you randomly receive the name of a colleague, buy a present for them and add it to the anonymous pile.
-It’s all fun and games until you draw the name of the one person you’ve never even spoken to or that intimidating manager with a sense of humour failure.
+It’s all fun and games until you draw the name of the one person you’ve never even spoken to or that intimidating manager with a sense of humor failure.
 Now what?
 How will you ever find them something—and for under €10?
 Here are some tips for dealing with the Secret Santa anxiety that threatens to spoil your festive fun.

 Who will you pick this year?

 Luck of the draw